-Building safe, comfortable, and affordable housing is a fundamental component of Valley CDC’s overall mission.
-Since its inception, Valley CDC has produced over 224 affordable rental and ownership housing in one of Massachusetts’ most competitive and coveted real estate markets.
+Building safe, comfortable, and affordable housing is a fundamental component of Valley Community Development’s overall mission.
+Since its inception, Valley Community Development has produced over 224 affordable rental and ownership housing in one of Massachusetts’ most competitive and coveted real estate markets.
 These homes provide economic stability and an opportunity for economic advancement to low and moderate incomes residents wanting to live and contribute to the communities of Northampton, Amherst, and Easthampton in Hampshire County.

 Housing development remains a core service of our agency.
-Below is a list of all the properties that Valley CDC has developed.
+Below is a list of all the properties that Valley Community Development has developed.
 All units are managed by Housing Management Resources except as noted below.

 The Hampshire Inn | 82 Bridge Street, Northampton